I have a noise sensitive dog

 - Establish a consistent way for your dog to cope.
 Does your pet have a special spot where he feels safe?
 Put his crate or bed in his special safe spot with his favorite dog swaddle blanket or toy stuffed with a treat.
 A safe space can be created by covering a crate with a blanket to make a cave-like effect or find a quiet location to reduce the level of noise.

 - Leave the crate door open during significant events.
 Talk to your vet about medication if your dog’s fear causes him to panic and try to escape from his crate or the house.
 In an effort to escape frightening noises or situations, dogs can be injured or become lost.

 - Take time to train your dog not to react to loud noises.
 As with all noise training methods, this will take time and effort.
 While you’re playing ask someone to drop an object on the floor.
 The noise will startle him at first, but the important thing is that you remain calm.
 Always have a treat at the ready.
 Increase the height the object is dropped from as he becomes more familiar with the noise.

 - Desensitisation or counter-conditioning.
 Play a recording at low volume of scary noises (thunder, fireworks, loud cars) at feeding time.
 Reward calm behavior with an extra special treat used only for this exercise.
 Over the next few days, increase the volume slightly, and keep rewarding with the extra special treat.
 If the dog starts to display anxious behavior, stop for the day.

 - Earmuffs, soft music or a calming dog shirt can be used occasionally when your dog is happy and weather conditions are good.
 This will allow your dog to develop positive links with them, not just scary ones.

 To give short term relief, try using mild calming medications available at your pet store or by prescription from your vet.
 Dog noise anxiety medicine should be a temporary solution and used in conjunction with other remedies.

-For more information on anxiety in dogs, click HERE
+For natural remedies for anxiety in dogs, click HERE.